holochain-open-dev/templates/README.md

 ## Using the templates

+> WARNING: these templates are only compatible with holochain v0.2.x.

 1a.
 If you are scaffolding a new project, run this:

-`nix run github:holochain/holochain#hc-scaffold -- web-app --templates-url https://github.com/holochain-open-dev/templates`
+`nix run --override-input versions 'github:holochain/holochain?dir=versions/0_2' github:holochain/holochain#hc-scaffold -- web-app --templates-url https://github.com/holochain-open-dev/templates`

 1b.
 If you already have an existing project, run this inside a `nix develop` shell: